Waterfalls You Can Visit In

 Continue down river (northeast).
 After walking about 900 feet you will reach the western abutment of the St. Helena Bridge, which was removed in 1950.
 Just past the abutment is the St. Helena Trail (13).
 If the smaller creeks are flowing, you will get the best view of the fourth St. Helena Falls, Abutment Falls, from here.
 Abutment Falls is on the east side of the river, to the south of the eastern bridge abutment.
 The Falls is 50 feet high, with a crest of 3 feet.
 To get back to the lower St. Helena picnic area, follow the trail to the west, heading away from the river.
 In 0.5 mile you will reach the lower St. Helena picnic area.

-For a TopoZone map of the location of the Abutment Falls click here.
+For a TopoZone map of the location of Abutment Falls click here.

 Detour Cliff Cascade Trail Map 7